robusta-dev/robusta/docs/configuration/alertmanager-integration/eks-managed-prometheus.rst

 EKS managed Prometheus
 *************************

-This guide walks you through configuring pull integration on your EKS managed Prometheus from Robusta.
+This guide walks you through integrating your EKS managed Prometheus with Robusta.

+You will need to configure a pull integration that lets Robusta pull metrics from EKS Managed Prometheus.

 Configure Pull Integration
 ===============================

-A pull integration lets Robusta pull metrics from EKS Managed Prometheus.

-1. Create an aws access key, `See guide here <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`_.
+1. Create an AWS access key, `See guide here <https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html>`_.

-2. Create a secret in your cluster with your access key and secret access key named `aws-secret-key`.
+2. In your cluster, create a secret with your access key and secret access key, named `aws-secret-key`.

-3. Collect your url for your EKS managed prometheus workspace.
+3. Collect the URL for your EKS managed Prometheus workspace.

-4. Append the following to your generated_values.yaml
+4. Append the following to your `generated_values.yaml` file.

 .. code-block:: yaml